khalidA16/Text2ImageSearch/README.md

 ## Query Evaluation
 The results of query evaluations on the Text2Image Search implementation can be found in the `query_eval/query_evaluation.md` file.
 This document provides insights into the performance of the search system across various query types and scenarios.

+## Challenges
+During implementation, generating image embeddings from CLIP proved slow, leading to system hangs.
+Although I attempted batch and parallel processing for optimization, further exploration is needed.
+In the future, I plan to explore alternative strategies to enhance efficiency.